Creating Your Own Bacalhau Network

 Introduction

-This tutorial describes the process of creating your own private network from multiple nodes, configuring the nodes, and running demo jobs.
+This tutorial describes the process of creating your own private network from multiple nodes, configuring the nodes and running demo jobs.

-2. Start the Requester node: bacalhau serve --node-type requester
+2. Start the Orchestrator node:

 Prerequisites